Ardvb/Pands-Iris-Project-2019/README.md

 This repository contains my research on Fisher's Iris data set, as well as my documentation and code based on this research.

+## How to download the repository

+1. Go to my Github profile: https://github.com/Ardvb/
+2. Click on the download button and copy/paste the link: https://github.com/Ardvb/pands-problem-set

+## How to run the code:

+1. Make sure you have python installed on your device: https://www.python.org/downloads/

 ## The Iris flower data set

 This data set was collected by Edgar Anderson to quantify the morphologic variation of Iris flowers of three related species.